Skip to main content

 How do I start flyball with my own dog?

-If watching Crufts has inspired you, have a look at our What is Flyball? guide and Find a Team page.
+If watching Crufts has inspired you, have a look at our Link Broken? guide and Link Broken.
 Most clubs welcome beginners and run taster sessions.
-Your dog doesn't need to be a Border Collie — any breed can play.
+Your dog doesn't need to be a Link Broken — any Link Broken can play.

 Continue Reading